<aside>

 I call this the Sane Person Paradox.

 There’s a different approach that works just as well as hierarchies, one that’s used commonly by children who reach intractability when at play.
-They fairly and spontaneously reason using Rock-Paper-Scissors, known the world over by a variety of names and symbol combos.
+They reason fairly and spontaneously using Rock-Paper-Scissors, known the world over by a variety of names and symbol combos.

 Let me explain.